Apollo 18 (album): The Guitar (The Lion Sleeps Tonight)

 "The Guitar (The Lion Sleeps Tonight)" is the third single from the album.
-The music video for the song was the first They Might Be Giants video to be directed by bandmember John Flansburgh.
+The music video for the song was the first They Might Be Giants video to be directed by band member John Flansburgh.

 The song was later re-released on several compilation albums, including Dial-A-Song: 20 Years of They Might Be Giants (2002), A User's Guide to They Might Be Giants (2005), and 50,000,000 They Might Be Giants Songs Can't Be Wrong (2015).
 Additionally, the band also performed the song as part of their 2001 documentary, Gigantic (A Tale of Two Johns), and in 2013, it was used in a 2013 advertisement for the Buick Encore.